gabrielrezzonico/dogsandcats/capstone_report.md

 #### VGG16 pre-trained results

-The results obtained evaluation the pre-trained vgg16 model on the cats and dogs dataset are the following:
+The results obtained evaluating the pre-trained vgg16 model on the cats and dogs dataset are the following:

 |   | LogLoss  | Accuracy  |
 |---|---|---|